Child Assessments

 Jo

-Remote Diagnostic Assessments
+Remote Dyslexia Diagnostic Assessments

-Remote diagnostic assessments, are for those children who are used to working and communicating online.
+Remote diagnostic dyslexia assessments, are for those children who are used to working and communicating online.
 A parent or carer will need to be on hand in the background if needed whilst the assessment takes place.
 Please contact our free Helpline service if you wish to discuss this: 0115 924 6888.

-What happens during the assessment?
+What happens during an assessment?

 The full assessment explores a range of academic skills and cognitive processing abilities.
 The final report provides information on the nature of identified difficulties and makes a range of well-informed recommendations to support the child.